veterans-info/veterans-info.github.io/README.md

   - Derivative Preference for spouses, widows/widowers, and mothers

 ### 🛠️ Interactive Tools
-- **Step-by-Step Eligibility Checker:** Navigate through questions to determine potential eligibility
+- **Step-by-Step Eligibility Checker:** Navigate through questions to determine potential eligibility.
+Recently enhanced for improved visibility and accessibility.
 - **Document Checklist Generator:** Get a personalized list of required documents
 - **Preference Point Calculator:** Understand how points are awarded